Film & Video Individual Project Funding Expert Panel comments

 • While pitch decks are appreciated as support material whenever relevant, the panelists encourage applicants to adhere to the AFA guidelines, regarding building the Detailed Project Description.

-• Panelists appreciated when emerging filmmakers identified experienced mentors/producers they would work with, noting that support letters from these collaborators reinforced the applicant’s capacity for success.
+• Panelists appreciated when emerging filmmakers and/or animators identified experienced mentors/producers they would work with, noting that support letters or visual support material from these collaborators reinforced the applicant’s capacity for success.

 • Panelists emphasized the importance of realistic timelines for projects.
 They felt some artists were not giving themselves adequate time to complete their projects, if awarded funding.